Connection to culture is central to the health and well-being of Aboriginal and Torres Strait Islander peoples.

 Preparing your application

-As part of the application, applicants must complete an online application and provide:
+You must complete an Online application form and provide:

 - official confirmation of enrolment in an Australian undergraduate nursing or midwifery course that is accredited under the NSW Higher Education Act (2001).
 This document must include:

-If your enrolment confirmation is unavailable at the time of application, please forward your enrolment confirmation as soon as possible so that your application can be progressed.
+If your enrolment confirmation is unavailable at the time of application, please provide a brief letter indicating your intention to enrol and forward your enrolment confirmation as soon as possible so that your application can be progressed.
 Generic information about course subjects will not be accepted.

 - your name